Wetlands - Fyshwick (Fyshwick catchment)

 The total treatment area of 9,200 square metres makes the Dairy Road wetland one of the biggest of the ACT Healthy Waterways projects and will have a significant impact on the stormwater that flows into Jerrabomberra Creek and downstream into Lake Burley Griffin.

 Located wholly within the Jerrabomberra Wetlands, it is surrounded by many formal and informal trails, paths and boardwalks.
-Existing adjacent tracks will be retained and upgraded and some of these will be combined with new paths to create a loop that is sure to be popular with walkers and pedestrians
+Existing adjacent tracks have been retained and upgraded and some of these have also been combined with new paths to create a loop that is sure to be popular with walkers and pedestrians

 The original plan presented to the community involved the creation of a vegetated swale.
 The upgrade to a functional wetland will increase its capacity for water quality treatment and add to the surrounding environment.